blog-teaser

 Conclusion

-You can download the whole code from here: https://github.com/barKoderSDK/cordova-react-app/tree/master which should be enough to get you started.
-With these steps you will have a working project built on cordova utilizing the reactJS frameworks.
-Here are some images how the built app should look for you once you succesfully build it and run it.
+You can download the whole code from https://github.com/barKoderSDK/cordova-react-app which should be enough to get you started.
+With these steps, you will have a working project built on Cordova utilizing the reactJS framework.

 Scanneractive on a react with cordova sample